dev-raghvendra/Shipoff/README.md

 **Shipoff** — a developer-friendly PaaS that lets users create projects, pick a framework, supply build & run commands, choose a domain, and get **automatic deployments** on every push.

----

-## One-liner
-> Git push → Shipoff auto-builds & deploys your app (static SPAs or dynamic fullstack services) on the domain you chose.

----

 ## Table of contents
 - [About](#about)